 Problems began to arise in the 17th century when the inevitable decline of the Medici dynasty began.

-After the small formalities, tourists have their little journey back in time.
+After the minor formalities, tourists have their little journey back in time.
 Arriving in the world of the Medici family and the artists who dedicated a few years to a monument dedicated to eternal life, eternity under the sign of art.

 What is Medici’s family town?